pocketrice/pocketrice/README.md

 > :shipit: hii!
-I try to make useless, fun, neat lil' things with these magic boxes we call 'computers' _:>_
+I make fun, neat lil' things with these magic boxes we call 'computers' _:>_

 Mostly tinkering in Blender / Java / web, trying to dabble in shaders/retro Nintendo modding/other nonsense.
 I'm also making an Ottoman-era cannoneering game and a GBC rom hack, supposedly.
 Perfectionist procrastinator (mostly the former!).
 Ardent supporter of you — yes, you, ya lovely human being!
 Go you!
 <p align:"center">